Menu

 History of Banned Asbestos Products

 Today, the dangers of asbestos exposure are well known.
 In our homes, we test potentially contaminated building materials before renovations.
-On the job, workers take a series of precautions (like wearing full body personal protective equipment) to prevent being exposed to the toxin’s airborne fibers.
-And, if you go to the store, you won’t see products promoting fireproofing asbestos as an ingredient.
+On the job, workers take a series of precautions (like wearing full-body personal protective equipment) to prevent exposure to the toxin’s airborne fibers.
+And if you go to the store, you won’t see products promoting fireproofing asbestos as an ingredient.
 This leaves many people to wonder: “When was asbestos banned?

 Regrettably, the answer isn’t what you’d expect.
 Even today, asbestos has never been totally banned in the United States.
-Starting in the 1970s, several federal agencies attempted to outlaw the use of the carcinogen in manufacturing.
-Especially, as numbers of workplace-related asbestos cancers increased dramatically.
+Starting in the 1970s, several federal agencies attempted to outlaw the use of carcinogens in manufacturing, especially as the number of workplace-related asbestos cancers increased dramatically.

-Since manufacturing use of the mineral has declined, many people think that producing asbestos-containing material (ACM) is illegal.
+Since the mineral’s use in manufacturing has declined, many people think that producing asbestos-containing material (ACM) is illegal.
 Additionally, the Environmental Protection Agency (EPA) banned specific applications of asbestos (like spray-on surfacing ACMs).
-Yet, it isn’t against the law to make many types of ACM or import them.
+Yet, it isn’t against the law to make or import many types of ACM.

-Keep reading for an overview of asbestos bans and regulations followed by which asbestos products have been banned in the U.S.
+Keep reading for facts and an overview of asbestos bans and regulations followed by asbestos products that have been banned in the U.S.

 Regulations Timeline